daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 \bigskip

-- 'Individual demand curve': depicts how the amount of a good an *individual buys responds to that good's price
+- 'Individual demand curve': depicts how the amount of a good an *individual* buys responds to that good's price

+How do we derive this (graphically)?

-- 'Map it out' by increasing $P_X$ $\rightarrow$ budget constraint shifts in $\rightarrow$
+We can 'map it out' by increasing $P_X$ $\rightarrow$ budget constraint shifts in $\rightarrow$.
-    - Find new point of tangency with indifference curve
+In each case we find new point of tangency with indifference curve.
+We plot this in the example below (better illustrated in the PowerPoint, perhaps.)

 ***